Easy integration of YouTube and Vimeo videos into TYPO3 pages

 Documentation

-Technical Documentation: Installation & Integration
+1 Technical Documentation: API Keys, Installation & Integration

 Ext: sg_youtube